The Autonomous Café

 Cavalli Club Dubai, Avocado Studio

 At some point in the future, autonomous cars are expected to bring people together.
 Now this hoped-for future may arrive as early as 2022.
-Hyundai Motor Group is working with technology company Aptiv on an autonomous driving platform that should deliver totally automated cars in a little over a year.
+Hyundai Motor Group has been working on an autonomous driving platform with technology company, Aptiv, intending to deliver automated vehicles in a little over a year.
 It will be available for robotaxi providers, fleet operators, and automotive manufacturers.
 Both companies will design and develop technologies for Level 4 and 5 autonomous driving, and will bring it to commercialization.
 Thanks to Hyundai, Guido - an autonomous vehicle concept equipped with two cocktail and juice mixing robots - may be on the streets and attracting the crowds by 2022.

 A self-driving café arrives in your neighborhood, putting people in a party mood.
-Wielding two bionic arms,the all-in-one solution can create any number of mixed drinks and juices from a total of 158 bottles stored in a grid on the vehicle’s ceiling.
+Wielding two bionic arms, the robot barista is an all-in-one solution that can create a variety of mixed drinks and juices from a total of 158 bottles stored in a grid on the vehicle’s ceiling.
 Guido is the brainchild of Italian design company Carlo Ratti Associati, founded by MIT wizard Carlo Ratti.
 Together with Makr Shakr, a Turin-based spin-off,they’re already producing mobile robot cafés and driving genuine social innovation.

 Italian Emanuele Rossetti, a mechanical engineer with a Ph.D. in Robotics, is CEO of Makr Shakr.
 He tells us all about funky robot mixologists on wheels.